Wondering if your social media marketing efforts are paying off?

 For example, if your goal is to drive traffic to your website, you can look at what social media channels are driving the traffic and what conversions they are bringing.

 You can look at the number of pages visited, bounce rate, percent of traffic, and conversion rates.
 You can find this data by looking at your website analytics.

 5) Understanding the audience

 Later you can target specific campaigns to people who are engaging in your posts.
-You also know much more about your audience like age, gender, location.
+You also know much more about your audience, like age, gender, and location.

 For example, a life coach I follow does really well on her Facebook & Instagram but doesn’t get much engagement on her LinkedIn.

 On the other side, some tech brands are doing well on LinkedIn but don’t get much attraction on other platforms.
 So, it’s good to check with your industry and find where your audience hangs out the most.

 Take a quick look at how your competitors are doing.
 You’d want to look at their basic social media profiles, number of followers, audience growth, and post-activity.
 You don’t need to analyze more than five competitors – pick the ones that are most relevant to you, the ones that offer products that are highly similar to you.

 To see which are some of your competitors’ most popular or top posts, we recommend using BuzzSumo and noting the metrics in the template.

 If you want to improve your performance on social media, you need to collect and analyze the data of your channels.
 And conducting a social media audit is the best way to do that.